8ta4/say/DONTREADME.md

 ### Recording

 > Why doesn't this tool store my audio after transcribing?
+(Planned)

 Storing audio can amplify the observer effect, potentially making you more self-conscious.